Pradeepkk36/terraform/README.md

 *(Note: These instructions assume you have basic terminal/command prompt access and administrative privileges).*

+### Windows (Using Chocolatey)

+While you can download the binary manually and add it to your PATH, using a package manager like Chocolatey is easier to maintain.

+1. Open PowerShell as an Administrator.
+2. Run the install command:
+    ```powershell
+    choco install terraform
+    ```
+3. Verify installation (you may need to restart your shell):
+    ```powershell
+    terraform -version
+    ```

 ### macOS (Using Homebrew)

 If you use a Mac, the easiest way is via Homebrew.